-IRADIMED CORPORATION ("IRADIMED", the "Company", "we", "us", "our") develops, manufactures, markets and distributes Magnetic Resonance Imaging ("MRI") compatible medical devices and accessories and services relating to them.
+IRADIMED CORPORATION ("IRADIMED", the "Company," "we," "us," "our") develops, manufactures, markets and distributes Magnetic Resonance Imaging ("MRI") compatible medical devices and related accessories, disposables and services relating to them.
 We were incorporated in Oklahoma in July 1992 and reincorporated in Delaware in April 2014.